-The most common and recommended solution for a missing tooth is a dental implant topped with a crown or artificial tooth.
-This is the most durable option since the anchored artificial tooth can function and support heavier foods like a normal tooth can.
-This artificial tooth is made of porcelain to closely resemble your original tooth.
+The most common and recommended solution for a missing tooth is a dental implant topped with a crown or replacement tooth.
+This is the most durable option because the anchored replacement tooth can function and support heavier foods like a normal tooth can.
+This new tooth is made of porcelain to closely resemble your original tooth.

 The Dental Implant Process

 The dental implant process is generally the same for bridges or dentures.
 However, more than one dental implant may be necessary for multiple missing teeth, and the process may take a little longer to fit the bridge or dentures.

 The teeth implants procedure consists of four main steps.
 Though the steps are simplified here to give you a high-level understanding of the process, we would be happy to discuss the details of the tooth implant procedure with you at any time here in Provo.

 1. Assessment.
 During an initial consultation for a teeth implants procedure, we will assess and review your situation and will partner with you to determine if dental implants are the best solution for you.

 This initial assessment includes x-rays and dental impressions, enabling us to identify the best teeth implants location as well as providing the model for the most natural-looking and functioning tooth for your new and enhanced smile.

 2. Placement.
 We carefully and comfortably place the titanium alloy implant into your jawbone.
 The purpose of the tooth implant procedure is to replace the natural tooth roots.
 Depending on your treatment plan, multiple teeth implants may be placed during the same visit.